sa2c/git-demystified/_episodes/05-changing-history.md

 $ git checkout HEAD~3 -- commit-number.txt
 ~~~
 {: .language-bash}

-We check what has happened with
+What happened?
+Previously checkout would have moved `HEAD`.
 ~~~
 $ git log --oneline origin/master
 ~~~
 {: .language-bash}
-We see that we're still on the same commit, HEAD hasn't moved this time.
+In fact, we're still on the same commit, HEAD hasn't moved at all this time.
 It doesn't make sense to move HEAD for some files and keep it in the same place for others, that would get confusing very quickly.
 Only the file copy operations have been performed.
 Let's see what effect this has had.
 ~~~
 $ git status
 ~~~